This discussion focuses on the execution of a small project and how Process Consultants’ approach simplifies and adds value to small project delivery.

 of some new piping, valving, structural supports and instrumentation/cabling at identified tie in points and in some agreed location.
 A

 small project of this nature may have a budget of $50,000 - $250,000 TIC.

 ''The key to delivery of small projects is 'right sizing' and not using expensive and highly sophisticated modelling/integration tools when they are not necessary.
 By thinking with this mindset Process Consultants offer a high value service to our customers.''

-For this type of project the customer may have completed all the preliminary work such as sizing the control valve and piping and determined the indicative pipe route and the final tie-in points.
+For this type of project the customer may have completed some preliminary work, such as pipe sizing, and determined the indicative pipe route and the final tie-in points.
 Alternatively they may only have developed the basis of design information such as pipe specification, flow requirements, etc., along with key inputs such as tie-in points, with the intention of allowing Process Consultants to complete the engineering.